Preparing the NDB Cluster for replication consists of the following steps:

 For a complete list of options to use with mysqldump, see Section 4.5.4, “mysqldump — A Database Backup Program”.Note

-If you copy the data to the replica in this fashion, you should make sure that the replica is started with the
+If you copy the data to the replica in this fashion, make sure that you stop the replica from trying to connect to the source to begin replicating before all the data has been loaded.
+You can do this by starting the replica with the

 skip-slave-startin the replica's

 my.cnffile, or on the command line when starting the source mysqld process.
-See Section 22.6.6, “Starting NDB Cluster Replication (Single Replication Channel)”, for information regarding the latter option.
+See Section 23.6.6, “Starting NDB Cluster Replication (Single Replication Channel)”, for more information.